basquiat78/rxjava2-with-jdbc/README.md

-Simple RxJava2 Service Like web-mvc Using WebFlux
+Simple RxJava2 Service With RxJava2-jdbc Like web-mvc Using WebFlux